Making A Will

 It is important for you to make a will because if you do not, and die without a will, the law on intestacy decides what happens to your property.
 A will can ensure that proper arrangements are made for your dependants and that your property is distributed in the way you wish after you die, subject to certain rights of spouses/civil partners and children.

-Fachtna O’Driscoll Solicitors can guide and advise you through the confidential process of making a Will for the benefit of your relatives and dependents.
+Fachtna O’Driscoll Probate and Will Solicitors Cork can guide and advise you through the confidential process of making a Will for the benefit of your relatives and dependents.
 We will store your will in absolute safety free of charge.